nickgrover/VendingMachineCapstone/README.md

           - All candy items print "Munch Munch, Yum!"
           - All drink items print "Glug Glug, Yum!"
           - All gum items print "Chew Chew, Yum!"
-        - After the machine dispenses the product, the machine must update its balance accordingly and return the customer to the Purchase menu.
+        - After the machine dispenses the product, the machine updates its balance accordingly and returns the customer to the Purchase menu.
     3. Selecting "(3) Finish Transaction" allows the customer to complete the transaction and receive any remaining change.
         - The machine returns the customer's money using nickels, dimes, and quarters